• Home

 Yes!
 And I’m sure your support of her being who she is makes her feel incredible about herself!

-4. Stephanie C. says
+4. Stephanie C. Avatar

 Yes, yes, yes!
 I have twin girls.
 One likes to dabble in her brothers toys and is happy in anything she wears but the other is just over the top obsessed with pink, tutus, tiaras and all that.
 With the messages out there, I often feel ‘guilty’ for letting her indulge in it.
 But my gut tells me it’s okay!
 She can still do anything she wants, excel at any subject when she gets older and hold any interest.
 What she wears, what she likes and what she does for fun doesn’t define everything about her.
 I don’t like messages that go too far in one direction – the GoldieBlox doll commerical rubbed me the wrong way because while I understood the message, it almost makes it sound like you have a to choose a “side” …that girls who want to wear heels, pink – can’t think or be smart.